Learn more about the 2017 - 2018 cohort of AAAS Leshner Fellows in AAAS News.

 - Proactive and Clear Communication a Focus of AAAS Fellowship for Christine Johnston, AAAS News, April 27, 2018

-Karen Levy, Associate Professor of Environmental Health, Emory University
+Karen Levy, Associate Professor of Environmental and Occupational Health Sciences, University of Washington

 Karen Levy’s work explores how environmental factors affect the transmission and incidence of infectious diseases, focusing on the ecology and epidemiology of food- and water-borne diseases.
 Levy leads projects in both international and domestic study sites, including studies on transmission of diarrheal pathogens, household water quality, climate and waterborne disease, the spread of antibiotic resistance, the gut microbiome, and safety of agricultural irrigation water.
 Levy earned her PhD in Environmental Science, Policy, and Management from UC Berkeley in 2007 and has since published several op-eds and news stories in major media outlets and served as a Public Voices fellow at Emory in 2012-14.